akikuno/midsv/README.md

 MIDSV (Match, Insertion, Deletion, Substitution, and inVersion) is a comma-separated format representing the difference between a reference and a query with the same length as the reference.

+> ⚠️ MIDSV is for target amplicon sequence.
+It may crash when chromosomes are used as references due to a lack of memory .

 MIDSV provides `MIDSV`, `CSSPLIT`, and `QSCORE`.

 - `MIDSV` is a simple representation focusing on mutations